-CHEM 1033 Introduction to Organic and Biochemistry / 3 credits (3 lec.)
+CHEM 1033 Introduction to Organic and Biochemistry

 Prerequisite: CHEM 1011 Lab for General Chemistry I, CHEM 1013 General Chemistry I, or instructor approval.

 Emphasis on applications to body functions.
 The student will gain an understanding and study applications to living organisms in the areas of radioactivity, hydrocarbons, organic compounds containing oxygen and nitrogen, carbohydrates, proteins, lipids and pathways of metabolism, and enzymes, vitamins, and hormones.